isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 COVID-19 PCR test results will be sent to employers <u>within 2 days</u> of the test.
 Should there be a need for a second test, employers will be informed.
 While awaiting test results, individuals should continue to observe the SHN period in his/her declared SHN residence.

-If the employer does not receive a notification containing the results of the employee’s COVID-19 PCR test results within 2 days of the test, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg> with the employee’s name and FIN, as well as your mobile number
+If the employer does not receive a notification containing the results of the employee’s COVID-19 PCR test results within 2 days of the test, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg> with the employee’s name and FIN, as well as your mobile number.

 #### 41. What if my employee who returns from Malaysia develops onset of symptoms of COVID-19 in Singapore?
 Who will pay for my employee’s medical treatment?

 **(i) For employers of long term work pass holders (LTPHs) who enter Singapore under the PCA:**

-If your employee develops onset of symptoms of COVID-19 within 14 days of their return to Singapore, the employer/employee will bear the costs of the medical treatment, subject to MOM’s requirements.
+If your employee develops onset of symptoms of COVID-19 <u>within 14 days</u> of their return to Singapore, the employer/employee will bear the costs of the medical treatment, subject to <a href="https://mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits">MOM’s requirements</a>.
 Employees may tap on prevailing financing arrangements to fund the costs of their medical treatment.

-If your employee develops onset of symptoms of COVID-19 after 14 days of their return, the costs of their medical treatment will be borne by the Singapore Government.
+If your employee develops onset of symptoms of COVID-19 <u>after 14 days</u> of their return, the costs of their medical treatment will be borne by the Singapore Government.

 **(ii) For employers of Singapore PRs who enter Singapore under the PCA;**

-If your employee develops onset of symptoms of COVID-19 within 14 days of their return to Singapore, they will be able to tap on regular healthcare financing arrangements for their medical bills – Singapore PRs may access Government subsidies and MediShield Life / Integrated Shield Plan (MSHL/IP) to help pay for their bills.
+If your employee develops onset of symptoms of COVID-19 <u>within 14 days</u> of their return to Singapore, they will be able to tap on regular healthcare financing arrangements for their medical bills – Singapore PRs may access Government subsidies and MediShield Life / Integrated Shield Plan (MSHL/IP) to help pay for their bills.

-If they develop onset of symptoms of COVID-19 after 14 days of their return to Singapore, the costs of their medical treatment will be borne by the Government.
+If they develop onset of symptoms of COVID-19 <u>after 14 days</u> of their return to Singapore, the costs of their medical treatment will be borne by the Government.
 For avoidance of doubt, please refer to the table below on how charges for returning Singapore PRs and LTPHs will apply.

 <table>